nemonik/hands-on-DevOps/readme.md

 git commit -m "added build step to pipeline" git push origin master
 ```

-Since we have not registered an SSH key with GitLab, we will need to enter a `Username` and `Password` when prompted.

 In the browser open Drone at <http://192.168.0.11/root/helloworld-web> and click on the build being executed to monitor progress.